-- (1) English Language Arts 30-1 (grade of at least 60%)
+- 1. English Language Arts 30-1

-- (2) Subject from Group A or C
+- 2. Subject from Group A or C

-- (3) Subject from Group A or C
+- 3. Subject from Group A or C

-- (4) Subject from Group C
+- 4. Subject from Group C

-- (5) Subject from Group B, C, or Physical Education 30 (5 credit), or Recreation Leadership (REC) Advanced Level-Career and Technology Studies (CTS) (5 credits).
+- Subject from Group B, C, or Physical Education 30, or Recreation Leadership (REC) Advanced Level-Career and Technology Studies (CTS).

+Note: Only 5-credit courses will be used for admission purposes

-- Mathematics 30-2 is acceptable for admission as a Group C subject, however only one of Mathematics 30-1 and Mathematics 30-2 may be used for admission purposes. - (2) Students in the BKin/BEd Elementary Route must present one of Mathematics 30-1 or Mathematics 30-2.
+- Mathematics 30-2 is acceptable for admission as a Group C subject, however only one of Mathematics 30-1 and Mathematics 30-2 may be used for admission purposes. - Students in the BKin/BEd Elementary Route must present one of Mathematics 30-1 or Mathematics 30-2.
 These courses do not have to be included as one of the five 30-level courses for admission, but students in the BKin/BEd Elementary Route are required to complete ★3 Mathematics as part of their degree program, MATH 160 (recommended).
-Mathematics 30-1 is a prerequisite for all Mathematics courses at the University of Alberta except MATH 160, which requires Mathematics 30-1 or Mathematics 30-2 as a prerequisite. - (3) Only one Language other than English is accepted for admission - (4) Prospective students should consult the Undergraduate Programs Office for the latest list of approved equivalent courses. - (5) Students who present a grade in English Language Arts 30-1 (or equivalent) that is below 60%, but possess a competitive average overall, may be admitted on probation.
-In order to clear this probation they must complete ★6 of 100-level English and achieve a combined average of C on those courses. - (6) Transfer applicants who have completed less than ★24 transferable will be considered high school applicants.
+Mathematics 30-1 is a prerequisite for all Mathematics courses at the University of Alberta except MATH 160, which requires Mathematics 30-1 or Mathematics 30-2 as a prerequisite. - 3.
+Only one Language other than English is accepted for admission - 4.
+Prospective students should consult the Undergraduate Programs Office for the latest list of approved equivalent courses. - 5.
+Transfer applicants who have completed less than ★24 transferable will be considered high school applicants.
 If a student in this circumstance has a GPA below 2.0 on their postsecondary coursework they would be admitted on probation.
-In order to clear this probation they must complete a minimum of ★18 and achieve a minimum GPA of 2.0 over the next Fall/Winter Terms (September April).
+In order to clear this probation they must complete a minimum of ★18 and achieve a minimum GPA of 2.0 over the next Fall/ Winter Terms (September April).